xd009642/xd-tts/slides/README.md

 ## Credits

 Ferris emojis were found [here](https://github.com/jdrouet/ferris-emoji) and [here](https://rustacean.net/).
-For listening Ferris I added headset-solid from [iconoir](https://iconoir.com/)
+For listening Ferris I added headset-solid from [iconoir](https://iconoir.com/) and for the present I got it from [here](https://iconduck.com/emojis/96911/wrapped-present)